stephane-klein/send-mail-to-test-inbox-placement/README.md

-I use this script to send a dummy email to the seed emails provided by <https://mailreach.co>.
+I use this script to send a dummy email to the seed emails provided by <https://mailreach.co>, <https://mailtester.com> or <https://www.mailercheck.com>.

 ```sh
 $ mise install